Benny Montgomery: Professional career

 Montgomery was selected by the Colorado Rockies with the eighth overall pick in the 2021 Major League Baseball draft.
 Montgomery signed with the Rockies for a bonus of $5 million.
 Montgomery was assigned to the Rookie-level Arizona Complex League Rockies to start his professional career and batted .340 over 14 games.
 He opened the 2022 season with the Fresno Grizzlies of the Single-A California League.

 Montgomery spent the 2023 season with the High–A Spokane Indians, playing in 109 games and batting .251/.336/.370 with 10 home runs, 51 RBI, and 18 stolen bases.

 Montgomery was assigned to the Double–A Hartford Yard Goats to begin the 2024 season.
 In 11 appearances, he hit .283/.313/.500 with two home runs, 10 RBI, and three stolen bases.
 On May 12, 2024, Montgomery underwent surgery to repair a left shoulder injury.
+On June 21, 2026, Montgomery retired while in his third straight season at AA Hartford.